HomeMy WebLinkAbout1938-05-24 357

 Lincoln St. on the property, the roof of which is off and the garrett

-is full of waste paper; rage, etc. Tramps sleep`in'there
+is full of waste paper, rage, etc. Tramps sleep in there

-menace and a general nuisance, He recommended
+and it is a fire menace and a general nuisance.
+He recommended

-but requested that Mr. Raymond investigate
+II fill in the hole, but requested that Mr. Raymond investigate

-and report at the next meeting,
+the matter first and report at the next meeting.

 Mr. Potter said that he had gone over to the farm owned